Spezza, Klingberg score as the Stars top Kings 4-2

 With an extra skater, Los Angeles put the puck in the net with 30 seconds to play, but the goal was disallowed because of goaltender interference.

-NOTES: Dallas RW Valeri Nichushkin (lower-body injury) also missed his third straight game. … The Stars played with seven defensemen and just 11 forwards.
-The Kings have been outscored 25-7 in their five straight losses.
-Dallas opponents had a 10-2 advantage during the Stars’ losing streak. … Dowling was playing his first NHL game since 2016-17.
-He was recalled from Texas of the AHL on Monday. … Kings D Sean Walker assisted on Toffoli’s goal in his NHL debut after being recalled from Ontario of the AHL. … Kopitar has 16 career goals in 59 games against the Stars.
+NOTES: Dallas RWs Alexander Radulov and Valeri Nichushkin (lower-body injuries) missed their third straight game. … The Stars played with seven defensemen and just 11 forwards. .
+Entering the game, the Kings had been outscored 21-5 in their four straight losses, and opponents had a 10-2 advantage as Dallas lost three in a row. .
+Dowling was playing his first NHL game since 2016-17.
+He was recalled from Texas of the AHL on Monday. .
+Kings D Sean Walker assisted on Toffoli’s goal in his NHL debut after being recalled from Ontario of the AHL. .
+Kopitar has 16 career goals in 59 games against the Stars.

 UP NEXT